Matthew-Hurrell/viva-la-nacho/README.md

 #### Edit Recipe Notification

-If a user successfully submits the edit recipe form the page is refreshed and the form is hidden.
+If a user successfully submits the edit recipe form, the page is refreshed and the form is hidden.
 A centralised content box is displayed to the user which thanks them for editing their recipe and confirms the successful form submission.
 The user is then presented with a button link to the my recipes page and a button link to the home page for easy navigation away from the page.

 ![Edit Recipe Success](readme/assets/images/edit-recipe-success.png)